 DAY ONE, 24 JUNE 2005

-09:00 09:30 Arundhati Roy, Opening Speech of the Spokesperson of the Jury of Conscience and the Introduction of the Jury 09:30 09:50 Richard Falk, Opening Speech on behalf of the Panel of Advocates: Macro approach to the system; the "moral" responsibility underlying the constitution of the UN; the limits to the exercise of power for the states; violation of international law.
+09:30 09:50 Richard Falk, Opening Speech on behalf of the Panel of Advocates: Macro approach to the system; the "moral" responsibility underlying the constitution of the UN; the limits to the exercise of power for the states; violation of international law.

 First Session / The Role of International Law and Institutions (Moderator: T. Tarhanlı)

-09:50 10:00 Turgut Tarhanlı: The Framework of the Session 10:00 10:20 Phil Shiner: The Illegality of preventive attack and unilateral use of force; the illegality of use of force in inter-state relations; the illegality of the occupation.
-10:20 10:40 Hans von Sponeck: The conduct of the UN before and after the 2003 invasion 10:40 11:00 Larry Everest: The history of US and UK Interventions in Iraq 11:00 11:20 Questions from the Jury
+10:00 10:20 Phil Shiner: The Illegality of preventive attack and unilateral use of force; the illegality of use of force in inter-state relations; the illegality of the occupation.

 11:20 11:40 Coffee Break